-Throughout the reporting year, the Committee and Pension Board held meetings to address strategic issues, review performance, and monitor risk.
-We also collaborated with the Treasury Risk and Investment Board (TRIB) to monitor risk and implement strategic decisions promptly.
+Throughout the year, the Committee and Pension Board held meetings to address strategic issues, review performance, and monitor risk.
+Collaboration with the Treasury Risk and Investment Board (TRIB) chaired by the Director of Resources is essential for promptly implementing strategic decisions.